 Unfortunately, school budgets are not as big as they should be and with the schools being forced to take on more and more children I am sure they would appreciate a donation of something such as LEGO.

 I would advise that if you were going to do this that you check over your LEGO bricks and remove any that are not in good condition.
 Remember it’s children who will be using your old LEGO bricks so quality over quantity should be kept in mind.

 If you have time perhaps you could give them a quick wash too, I have found putting them in a fine netted bag and then just running them through the shower works well.

-There are other methods too I have heard of, some people even put them in a machine washable bag or pillow case and pop it in the washing machine on a cold wash!
+There are other methods too I have heard of, some people even put them in a machine-washable bag or pillowcase and pop them in the washing machine on a cold wash!

-If you have some spare time why not get organised and sort and catalogue them all.
+If you have some spare time why not get organized and sort and catalog them all?

 We have a lot of LEGO MOC designs in our MOC shop which you could buy and make endless amounts of new and unique sets.